 We’re here to help you, your business and community prosper and grow.

-At Westpac, we are committed to helping remote Australian communities prosper and grow.
-We recognise that remote areas of Australia are home to many Indigenous communities.
-We have a strong Indigenous banking capability, with specialists who understand that helping Indigenous Australians and businesses to thrive requires respect for culture and community.
+We have a strong Indigenous and remote banking capability, with specialists who understand that helping Indigenous Australians, businesses and remote communities to thrive requires respect for culture and community.

 Remote banking services

-Our Telephone Banking Service can arrange for a translator to be involved in a call if you would prefer to speak in an Indigenous language.
-Simply ask the banker for a translator when you call us.
+Our Call Centre Team can arrange for a translator to be involved in a call if you would prefer to speak in an Indigenous language.
+Simply ask for a translator when you call us.

 Making sure it’s really you